mmz33/mmz33.github.io/_posts/2018-08-08-Capsule-Networks.md

 ---
 Geoffery Hinton and his colleagues published a paper entitled by [Dynamic Routing between Capules](https://arxiv.org/abs/1710.09829) which introduces what is called "Capsule Networks" (CapsNets).
 In the deep learning community, this is an open for a big wave of research since it is a new neural architecture and might have a great impact.
 But wait?
 Why we need capsule networks if we have CNNs?
-In this blog, I am going first to discuss the main problems of CNNs, then I will move into the capsule theory by discussing how capsules work and the main algorithm, the Dynamic Routing algorithm, behind this theory.
+In this blog post, I am going first to discuss the main problems of CNNs, then I will move into the capsule theory by discussing how capsules work and the main algorithm, the Dynamic Routing algorithm, behind this theory.
 Then, I will go over the CapsNet architecture by explaining its layers and finally we look up at some experiments and results.

 ## Convolutional Neural Network (CNN)
 -----